ViaVersion/ViaFabric/README.md

 Adding ViaBackwards (and optionally ViaRewind):
 - your server can accept older versions
 - your client can connect to newer versions

+## WARNING
+**I can not guarantee that this mod is allowed on every (or even any) server.
+This mod may cause problems with anti cheat plugins.
+USE AT OWN RISK**